TickTeam/guide-tt/_book/how_to_set_ringtone_for_reminders.md

 2.Tap the gear-shaped icon in the upper-right hand corner of the page.

-3.Tap “Preferences”, then tap “Ringtone”, then select from one of the available ringtones.
+3.Tap "Preferences", then tap "Ringtone", then select from one of the available ringtones.
 When you make a selection, the ringtone will sound so you can hear what it sounds like.

 ### Annoying alert?